| Brand | Polaris | Smartnet | Sensorcloud | Atlas GNSS Triglobal | Ardusimple SimpleSSR | CORS Network | TopCon Realpoint | Rtk2go | TxDOT |

 RTCM is about the content (the format of GNSS correction data), while NTRIP concerns the delivery method (how this data is transmitted).

 There are free RTK networks in Texas however, uptime, accuracy, and reliability aren’t the strongest.
-If you need a professional RTK network to take your operational efficiency and accuracy to the next level, with access to professional-grade troubleshooting support and encrypted implementation, subscribe to an affordable solution like Polaris.
+If you need a professional RTK network to take your operational efficiency and accuracy to the next level, with access to professional-grade troubleshooting support and encrypted implementation, subscribe to an affordable solution like Point One.

 CORS (Continuously Operating Reference Stations) is a stationary GNSS receiver network that provides correction data to improve positional accuracy.
 These receivers continuously collect and broadcast GNSS data.